ryanlyang/PracticeTagging/README.md

 The constituent four-vectors are contained in branches named `['fjet_clus_pt', 'fjet_clus_eta', 'fjet_clus_phi', 'fjet_clus_E']`.
 Since jets contain a variable number of constituent particles, these branches have many zero padded entries.
 Handling the variable length quality of this data is an important challenge in building effective constituent based top taggers.
 For convenience the constituents are listed in order of decreasing p<sub>T</sub>, but this choice is arbitrary.
 There is no inherent ordering to the constituents in a jet!

 Lastly the angular coordinates (&eta; and &phi;) are unitless, while the p<sub>T</sub> and energy are given in units of mega-electron-volts.
 This choice of units means these quantities can have large magnitudes (some constituents have energies upwards of 300,000 MeV).
 This large scale should be dealt with in pre-processing to stabilize training (see below).

+### Constituent taste

+Each constituent particle also has an associated integer number, called the taste, which can take values of 0, 1, or 2 and are stored in the branch `fjet_clus_taste`.
+Since zero padded elements are also given a value of 0, the user should use the constituent p<sub>T</sub> to identify masked elements in this branch.
+The constituent taste signifies how particle-flow and track calo-cluster objects were combined to form unified flow objects within the ATLAS reconstruction software.
+For more information on the constituent taste, see Section 6.1 of the paper released in tandem with this dataset, and references contained therein.

 ### High Level Quantities